The Scatty Mum

 Kid Friendly

 Keep the salad bits separate so they can choose what they want to put in their wrap.
-I have made the kofta so they aren’t overly spicy and just have great flavour to them, but if your kids aren’t a big fan of anything with a hint of spice, just halve the amount of spices used in the kofta.
+I have made the kofta so they aren’t overly spicy and just have a great flavour to them, but if your kids aren’t a big fan of anything with a hint of spice, just halve the amount of spices used in the kofta.

 Sauce